Hidden Wisdom in the Bible

 Or is it perhaps the magical 'rod' which Aaron threw down before Pharaoh, which became a serpent that swallowed up the serpent rods of Pharaoh's magicians mentioned in Exodus, chapter 7?
 Then we have the "fiery serpents" that the 'Lord' sent among the disobedient Israelites which bit and killed them.
 If these serpents were 'good', what are we to make of the "serpent of brass" raised up by Moses, which healed those who had been smitten by the serpents of the 'Lord'.
 Was this an 'evil' serpent to counteract the 'good' serpents of the 'Lord', or is it the other way around?
 Or were both these serpents 'evil'?
 You decide!
 But think carefully before you do so.
 And what are we to make of the serpent mentioned in Genesis 49:17, in which we may read: "Dan shall be a serpent by the way, an adder in the path, that biteth the horse heels, so that his rider shall fall backward."

 Another key is that serpents symbolize material or spiritual power and energy in some form or other, which is neither good nor bad in itself, but may become so by its operation.
-This grand symbol is also described in the aforementioned article on The Science of Symbolism and in The Golden Star—see review at right.
-Those of you who wish to learn more about the hidden wisdom in the Bible and the meaning of specific symbols found in it, will find a tremendous amount of information in the sources given in my further reading list at right.
+This grand symbol is also described in the aforementioned article on The Science of Symbolism.
+Those of you who wish to learn more about the hidden wisdom in the Bible and the meaning of specific symbols found in it, will find a tremendous amount of information in the sources given in my Further reading list at right.

 If all this shows us nothing else it shows us that the hidden wisdom in the Bible cannot be uncovered in a day or a month, but is the constant work and study of a lifetime.
 If you should doubt this, and I expect my readers to take nothing on trust, I refer you to The Mystic Rose by Ernest Crawley, who devotes no less than 300 pages to the mythology and symbolism of the rose!
 One could write similar books on each of the aforementioned symbols and not cover a fraction of their possible meanings in the Bible.
 For these reasons, the few examples I have given of the great spiritual treasure hidden in the Bible must suffice.
 If I have encouraged you to mine these riches by and for yourself, I shall be well content.